-They had a solid description from the witness, Amber’s pimp, back in 2010 to go off of: a large, white man, approximately 6’4” to 6’6” in height, in his mid-forties, with “dark bushy hair,” and “big oval style 1970’s type eyeglasses.”
-She said he appeared like an “ogre.”
+They had a solid description from the witness, Amber’s roommate, back in 2010 to go off of: a large, white man, approximately 6’4” to 6’6” in height, in his mid-forties, with “dark bushy hair,” and “big oval style 1970’s type eyeglasses.”
+The roommate said he appeared like an “ogre.”

 Then, on March 14, 2022, two months into the renewed investigation, they discovered a first-generation Chevrolet Avalanche that was registered to Rex Heuermann at the time of the murders.
 His physical description and age matched what the witness gave the police.

 From there, the task force initiated a comprehensive investigation consisting of 300 subpoenas, search warrants, and other legal processes to obtain more information and evidence.

 4️⃣ Major Facts